-- A risk assessment of the overall process must identify and record each potential discharge point and the define the to be applied to prevent discharges and protect personnel from exposure to hot material, gases and surfaces.
+- 1. A risk assessment of the overall process must identify and record each potential discharge point and the define the

+- Operational controls

+- Fail safe mechanisms

+- Work practices

+to be applied to prevent discharges and protect personnel from exposure to hot material, gases and surfaces.